Twelve prisoners mistakenly freed in past month and two still at large – Lammy

 The Justice Secretary said he was pleased with a “downward trend” in accidental releases after he announced stronger security checks for prisons in the wake of Hadush Kebatu’s mistaken release on October 24.

-Another prisoner, Billy Smith, 35, who was accidentally released from the same jail, handed himself back, while Kaddour-Cherif was arrested in Finsbury Park.
+Another prisoner, Billy Smith, 35, who was accidentally released from the same jail, handed himself back in, while Kaddour-Cherif was arrested in Finsbury Park.

 The blunders intensified pressure on Mr Lammy following the mistaken release of Kebatu, whose arrest for sexually assaulting a 14-year-old girl and a woman while living in an asylum hotel sparked protests in Epping, Essex.